Beijing says troops disengaged on most of China-India border

 Meanwhile, anti-China sentiment has soared in India since the fight, which sparked street protests and calls for Chinese products to be banned in the nation of 1.3 billion people.

-The Indian government has now banned dozens of Chinese apps including the highly popular video-sharing platform TikTok over national security and privacy concerns.
+The Indian government has since banned dozens of Chinese apps, including the highly popular video-sharing platform TikTok, over national security and privacy concerns.